TUTOR: BECKY RICHARDS

 DOWNLOAD/VIEW THE MATERIAL LIST

 - Please read the short courses frequently asked questions and the courses terms and conditions

-- This course will run in Term: 1 / 3 / 4 (NO EVENING COURSE IN TERM 2) .
-Please check the 2018 Continuing Education Calendar for the terms dates.
+- This course will run throughout the year.
+Please check the 2019 Continuing Education Calendar for the terms dates.

 For any question regarding this course, please contact us directly.